digirati-labs/drifter/README.md

 # Drifter

-A tool that can detect and report on configuration drift between the latest repo version of infrastructure Terraform and the deployed result.
+A tool that can detect and report on configuration drift between the latest repo version of AWS infrastructure Terraform and the deployed result.

 This is loosely based upon https://github.com/futurice/terraform-monitor-lambda